 South Greenland is famous for its Norse history and blue icebergs, and you can easily reach both from the airport in Narsarsuaq.
 Explore the historic site of Brattahlid, where the Viking Eric the Red settled, and discover why he named it Greenland!
 Take a day trip to Igaliku – the most beautiful village in Greenland!
 And enjoy an unforgettable boat ride into the Qooroq Ice Fjord, where 200,000 tons of ice calves from the glacier front every day.
-In addition to the 4-day tour, this package gives you an opportunity to hike to the ice cap from Narsarsuaq (16 km return).
+In addition to the 4-day tour, this tour gives you an extra day in Narsarsuaq, with time for small hikes in the area.

 Accommodation at hotel with private or shared facilities.

 Dinner and lunch packets can be ordered at the hotels.